Equality and Diversity

 At DMU, we have vibrant and active staff networks which focus and support staff from our diverse backgrounds.
 These groups provide: a forum for consultation and discussion; a great opportunity to network with colleagues from across the institution; personal and professional development, and help to inform the university on policy and procedure.

-We currently have staff networks for Black, Asian and Minority Ethnic (BAME) Staff, Lesbian, Gay, Bisexual, Trans, Queer + (LGBTQ+) staff and allies, female staff (DMUWomen) and a Wellbeing network.
+We currently have staff networks for Black, Asian and Minority Ethnic (BAME) Staff, Lesbian, Gay, Bisexual, Trans, Queer + (LGBTQ+) staff and allies, female staff (DMUWomen) and a Disabled staff network.

 We also have Christian and Muslim chaplains at DMU, who provide spiritual support, advice and encouragement to staff and students of all faiths and none.